wkkahres1/GOFPatterns/README.md

 This information is also found in 'Pattern Example Locations in this Folder.rtf'

-Notes on Patterns Locations within folder - Design Patterns The coding examples are located in various places in this folder.
-This file will explain where they are located and how to access what you need.
+<strong>Notes on Patterns Locations within folder - Design Patterns</strong>
+<p>The coding examples are located in various places in this folder.
+This file will explain where they are located and how to access what you need. </p>

-Apologies for the confusion as these were taken from Linked in Learning tutorials and everything got kind of mixed up.
+<p>Apologies for the confusion as these were taken from Linked in Learning tutorials and everything got kind of mixed up.
-If a file has multiple solutions, right click on the one you need and click Set as Startup Project.
+If a file has multiple solutions, right click on the one you need and click Set as Startup Project.</p>

 <h2><strong>Creational Patterns</strong> - </h2>
 <p><strong>A3 - Abstract Factory</strong> - Ex_Files_CSharp_Design_Patterns\Ch03\03-02\DesignPattern.sln</p>